TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Concepts/Extbase/Reference/FrontendPlugins.rst

    #.
 (Optional) an array of controller name and  action names which should not be cached

    :php:`TYPO3\CMS\Extbase\Utility\ExtensionUtility::configurePlugin()` generates
-   The necessary TypoScript to display the plugin in the frontend.
+   the necessary TypoScript to display the plugin in the frontend.

    In the above example the actions :php:`show` in the :php:`PostController` and :php:`create` in the :php:`CommentController` are allowed.
 The later action